shift-js/shift-js/README.md

 - Lexer: Generates a stream of tokens representing the lexical parts of the Swift input.
 The lexer uses a state object to store the token stream and other relevant information related to the Swift input.
 It is organized into three main files:
   - ```lexer.js``` iterates over the Swift code, separating it into individual parts to be evaluated based on their precedence in Swift.
   - ```lexerFunctions.js``` contains helper functions to handle particular lexical parts of Swift.
-  - ```lexicalTypes.js``` contains the valid lexical tokens of Swift, such as keywords, operators, and punctuation.
+  - ```lexicalTypes.js``` organizes and lists the valid lexical tokens of Swift, such as keywords, operators, and punctuation.

 - Parser
   - the AST is generated into JavaScript using Escodegen